mmesh/m-cli/README.md

         checksums.txt
     ```

-3. If the signature is valid, you can then verify the SHA256 sums match with the downloaded binary:
+3. If the signature is valid, you can then verify the SHA256 sums match the downloaded binary:

     ```shell
     sha256sum --ignore-missing -c checksums.txt